ICJIA/researchhub-docs/docs/guide/apps.md

 # Apps

-An App is a web application, typically one that allows users to explore some datset in an interactive fashion.
+An App is a web application, typically one that allows users to explore criminal justice data in an interactive fashion.

 <div style="text-align:center">